You Earned a Ticket!

 What is a local school?

 As we've already pointed out, the history of public schools in America is tangled up in the history of America.
 The US Constitution doesn't mention education at all, so responsibility lies with each state.
 California, like most states, delegates most of its responsibility to a geographically-defined quilt of school districts, from tiny and rural to huge and urban.
 Los Angeles Unified School District, America’s second-largest, serves close to half a million students.
-It is so large that the state PTA treats it as four districts.

 Wherever you live in California, your address belongs to the geographical domain of one public school district.
 In that district, your kids have the right to attend school at no cost.
 If the district operates more than one public school serving your grade level, which school is yours?
 Districts have the power to answer that question, and do so in different ways, which we will explore.
 You might also have the option to enroll in a public charter school, if they operate in your district and have open seats.
 A school transfer might be possible, too.
 But it all starts with your address.